 Empty Set

 An empty set is a type of set that contains no elements at all.
 It is also called the null set and is denoted by the empty set symbol $\emptyset$ or $\{\}$.
-For example, the set of natural numbers less than $0$ is an empty set because no such number exists.
+For example, the set of natural numbers less than $0$ is empty because no such number exists.
 In simple terms, an empty set is a set with zero elements.
+This article will help you understand what an empty set is, see examples of empty sets, learn its properties, and also find out whether the empty set is finite or infinite in mathematics.
+If you’re wondering which of the following sets is the empty set, keep reading to explore more with simple explanations and real-life examples.

 This Story also Contains